 TV or Movie “Development” and “Marketing” Fraud

-What happens if you have already paid money to a phony “idea development” and “marketing” company?
+What happens if you already paid money to an “idea development” and “marketing” company?

 Our law firm will aggressively pursue claims for fraud, deceit and breach of contract against any company that does wrong.
 We offer a FREE legal consultation into your legal rights and remedies.
 Just call our hotline: 412.780.0008.
 Our lawyers are standing by to review your case.